-3.1 We the curriculum for PSHE and citizenship in a variety of ways.
+- 3.1 We the curriculum for PSHE and citizenship in a variety of ways.
 We use the national curriculum programme of study as the basis for our curriculum.
 However we are flexible in the way this is delivered.
-Sometimes, e.g. when dealing with issues in drugs education, we teach PSHE and citizenship as a discrete subject.
+PSHE is taught as a discrete subject, with each class teaching it at the same time, across school every week.
 On other occasions, we introduce PSHE and citizenship topics through teaching in other subjects.
 For example, when teaching about local environmental issues in geography, we offer pupils the opportunity to find out who is responsible for the maintenance and upkeep of local parks and cycle paths.
 Also, as there is a large overlap between the programme of study for religious education and the aims of PSHE and citizenship, we deliver a considerable amount of the PSHE and citizenship curriculum through our religious education lessons.
-The school also has regard for the the QCDA units for teaching citizenship at Key Stages 1 and 2.

-3.2 We also develop PSHE and citizenship through various activities and whole-school events, e.g. the school council representatives from each form meet regularly to discuss school matters.
-We offer a residential visit in Key Stage 2 to [xxxx], where there is a particular focus on developing pupils' self-esteem, and giving them opportunities to develop leadership skills and positive group work.
+The school also has regard for the the QCDA units for teaching citizenship at Key Stages 1 and 2. - 3.2 We also develop PSHE and citizenship through various activities and whole-school events, e.g. the JLT (Junior Leadership Team) representatives from each form meet regularly to discuss school matters.
+We offer a residential visit in Year 6 to Marle Hall, where there is a particular focus on developing pupils' self-esteem, and giving them opportunities to develop leadership skills and positive group work.